 Whew!
 What a week it has been for science.
 It is not every weekend that tens of thousands of science enthusiasts take to the streets across the nation.
-As I am sure you have read by now, NCSE was an early partner for the March for Science Ann Reid, our executive director, explained why we wanted to participate here.
-She also shared what she would have said if she was a speaker at the rally.
+As I am sure you have read by now, NCSE was an early partner for the March for Science.
+Ann Reid, our executive director, explained why we wanted to participate here.
+She also recently shared what she would have said if she was a speaker at the rally.

 I had the honor of marching for science with Ann and the UCSF Science Policy Group here in DC.
 NCSE staff Rae Holzman and Nina Hollenberg participated in the San Francisco, with our previous executive director Genie Scott.
 Stephanie Keep represented NCSE at the Boston march.
 Below are some of our favorite pictures from marches across the nation!